Sanofi (SNY) Outpaces Stock Market Gains: What You Should Know

-Sanofi will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.87, down 5.43% from the prior-year quarter.
+Wall Street will be looking for positivity from Sanofi as it approaches its next earnings report date.
+In that report, analysts expect Sanofi to post earnings of $0.87 per share.
+This would mark a year-over-year decline of 5.43%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $11.41 billion, up 5.89% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $4.47 per share and revenue of $49.32 billion, which would represent changes of +2.76% and +9.2%, respectively, from the prior year.
+SNY's full-year Zacks Consensus Estimates are calling for earnings of $4.47 per share and revenue of $49.32 billion.
+These results would represent year-over-year changes of +2.76% and +9.2%, respectively.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.37% lower within the past month.
+Within the past 30 days, our consensus EPS projection has moved 0.31% lower.
 Sanofi is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Sanofi is currently trading at a Forward P/E ratio of 11.39.
-This represents a discount compared to its industry's average Forward P/E of 14.65.
+Investors should also note Sanofi's current valuation metrics, including its Forward P/E ratio of 11.31.
+Its industry sports an average Forward P/E of 14.78, so we one might conclude that Sanofi is trading at a discount comparatively.

 The Large Cap Pharmaceuticals industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 62, which puts it in the top 25% of all 250+ industries.
+This group has a Zacks Industry Rank of 80, putting it in the top 32% of all 250+ industries.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.